0bscurianx/readME/README.md

 I'm a Software Engineer focused on creating clean, efficient solutions.
 Previously worked as a **Data Science Intern**, and now stepping into the world of **Machine Learning**.
-Worked on web applications like `TravelNest`, built using the **MERN** stack (pinned).
+Worked on web applications like `TravelNest`, built using the **MERN** stack.
-Currently, I'm exploring how intelligence and code converge, while working as a SWE.
+Currently, I'm exploring machine learning and LLM's, while working as a SWE.

 ---